-I executive produced 29 video games and wrote or co-wrote seven.
-My games included five for professional athletes (Handley Ramirez, Alex Morgan, Maya Moore, Simon Dumont, and Steven Jackson) and three for The Jim Henson Company.
+10) Pac-Man is the only video game I could play growing up because it only required one hand.
+However, I executive produced 29 video games and wrote or co-wrote seven.
+My games included five for professional athletes (Hanley Ramirez, Alex Morgan, Maya Moore, Simon Dumont, and Steven Jackson) and three for The Jim Henson Company.
 Also included was "Hubie The Flat Balloon," a semiautobiographical story, currently being developed as a Children's book and an animated television series.